prahladtimalsina/markdown_digital_tool/index.md

 ###### Header Six
 ***
 ## Heading 4
+### Make the first line a heading level four, and italicize the name of the book:

+&darr;

 #### *Colombian Symbolism in One Hundred Years of Solitude* Here's some words about the book _One Hundred Years..._.

 ***

 ## Links
 Make a link to www.google.com, with link text that says "Search for it."&rarr;[Search for it.](https://www.google.com)
 ***